 Employee directors do not receive any separate compensation for their board activities.
 Each of our non-employee directors receives an annual fee payable in cash.
-In addition, to ensure that our non-employee directors have an ownership interest aligned with our stockholders, each non-employee director also receives an annual grant of shares of our common stock issued under our 2008 Omnibus Incentive Compensation Plan.
+In addition, to ensure that our non-employee directors have an ownership interest aligned with our stockholders, each non-employee director also receives an annual grant of shares of our common stock issued under our 2008 Omnibus Incentive Compensation Plan (which we refer to in this proxy statement as the 2008 Omnibus Plan).
 Members of our board committees receive an additional annual fee for each committee on which they serve.
 Each non-employee director also receives a cash fee for each board meeting and committee meeting attended in person or by telephone.
 Our directors are entitled to reimbursement of their reasonable out-of-pocket expenses in connection with their travel to and attendance at meetings of the board of directors or board committees.

-During the first quarter of 2011, the compensation committee recommended, and the full board approved, an increase in compensation for our non-employee directors after discussing director compensation surveys.
+During the first quarter of 2012, the compensation committee recommended, and the full board approved, an increase in the annual equity grant to non-employee directors from \$55,000 to \$70,000 after reviewing director compensation surveys.
+All other components of non-employee director compensation remain unchanged for 2012.
 A summary of our director compensation program is summarized in the table below: